 The version of qmake supplied in source packages is configured slightly differently to that supplied in binary packages in that it uses a different feature specification.
 Where the source package typically uses the macx-g++ specification, the binary package is typically configured to use the macx-xcode specification.

 Users of each package can override this configuration by invoking qmake with the -spec option (see Running qmake for more information).
-This makes it possible, for example, to use qmake from a binary package to create a Makefile in a project directory with the following command line invocation:
+For example, to use qmake from a binary package to create a Makefile in a project directory, invoke the following command:

 qmake -spec macx-g++